 Maz continues to be an active contributor to legal scholarship.
 He is a frequent author in the National Retail and Restaurant Defense Association newsletter.
 Maz is also a frequent speaker for national insurance companies and insurance trade associations on topics such as early mediation, employment litigation, toxic torts, and defense of sexual abuse cases.
 He has also lectured for the national Non-Profit Risk Management Institute in Washington, D.C.

-Maz is a Fellow of the Litigation Counsel of America, an invitation-only national trial lawyer honorary society, was also elected a Member of the Federation of Defense & Corporate Counsel after an extensive peer review selection process.
+Maz is a Senior Fellow of the Litigation Counsel of America, an invitation-only national trial lawyer honorary society, was also elected a Member of the Federation of Defense & Corporate Counsel after an extensive peer review selection process.
 Maz has been consistently recognized by Massachusetts, New England, and national Super Lawyers which are annual listings of outstanding lawyers who have attained a high-degree of peer recognition and professional achievement.

 Maz volunteers at Justice Bridge, mentoring recent law school graduates who are providing legal representation to individuals of modest means.
 He is also an avid college and professional sports fan and loves his Green Bay Packers and Boston Red Sox.